New Pokemon Snap: Explore The Pokemon World

 Nothing is more annoying than an opponent that spams Hypnosis and lands everyone, which is why Sleep Clause is used across most formats and tiers.

 The exception to this rule is Pokemon that know Rest.
 If a Pokemon goes to sleep using Rest while another is asleep, it won’t activate the Sleep Clause.
-So don’t be afraid to build a team where Rest and Sleep Talk is essential parts of your strategy.
+So don’t be afraid to build a team where Rest and Sleep Talk are essential parts of your strategy.

 Species Clause